AnthonyAndroulakis/BiologicalMotion/README.md

 `python3 ViewBiologicalMotion/bmread.py txtbiomotion/filename.txt `
 If you wish to change the viewing dimensions or fps, edit the bmread.py file in the ViewBiologicalMotion folder.

-## Format of Biological Motion txt files (improved format: duration on 3rd line for accurate fps when viewing):
+## Format of Biological Motion txt files (improved format: duration (ms) on 3rd line for accurate fps when viewing):
 ```
 dotsPerFrame
 numberOfFrames